Hi, my fellow humans

 Anyway, I was taken upstairs, and I was administered the same tests I was given at Urgent Care.
 They also checked my skin elasticity to make sure I wasn’t extremely dehydrated.
 The doctor did not prescribe me valium, as I had asked, but instead, they prescribed me something called Propranolol Inderal, 60 MG 24-hour release capsule.
 I saw in later research that if you were to take this medicine shortly after experiencing trauma, your brain might respond to it differently.
 Unfortunately, this didn’t work because the neurones involved in encoding the memories have already consolidated them considerably.

-In January, I had a feeling we were going to be snowbound, so I tried to get as much food as I could, via the Safeway Home Delivery programme.
+In January, I had a feeling that we were going to be snowbound, so I tried to get as much food as I could, via the Safeway Home Delivery programme.
 As it was, the snow came in earlier than I had anticipated, and Safeway was not able to deliver my order.
 My mother, not wanting to risk going out in the snow, was not able to provide me with much food, either.
 On top of what I’ve gone through, I was ready to give up.
 Then, the snow started melting, and Safeway was finally able to deliver my order.
-A few more days and I was out of the woods.
+A few more days, and I was out of the woods.
 I had started going to some physiotherapy exercises beginning in January, but because of the snow, it got delayed.
 I went in for about three or four visits, but it wasn’t really helping me much.
 I got to ride the Alter G antigravity treadmill on my first official visit, the one before that being my assessment visit, and I experienced sensory fatigue when my legs were used to being nearly weightless for several minutes.

 I had already suspected that the cause of my excess hunger and weight gain was due to my beta blocker, so I gradually began to lower my dosage without letting my doctor know, and, since I didn’t want to stop suddenly, I tapered off of it completely by the beginning of February.

 In November of 2016 and in January of 2017, I received two intravenous treatments, one consisting of a push, and the other one containing a solution which dripped slowly over the period of two and a half hours at a rate of sixty drops per minute.
 Both treatments were not covered by insurance, so I had to pay out of pocket for these treatments.
 I didn’t feel a whole lot better, but it was worth a try.
 In fact, I didn’t even know they offered these treatments had it not been by accident when the receptionist asked me if I had called regarding that.
 Of course, I wasn’t, but I was curious, so I asked my doctor if we could do it, and they agreed to give it a try.

 By the end of February, my former partner, who is still my friend, suggested that I try out DirecTV so I could try and learn more about humour and the latest social trends.
 So, to oblige them, I did.
 I had a lot of trouble with DirecTV at first, mostly having to do with technical issues in not being able to make the device talk.
 I soon got it resolved, and I was able to use it more independently.

 Back in August of 2016, I was interested in the possibility of getting a secured credit card, so I applied for it, but I didn’t have enough funds to put in the minimum deposit of $300 to get $300 in credit.
 I waited until February of 2017 to try again.
-I was finally approved for the secured credit card, and the $300 was deducted from my account.
+I was finally approved for the secured credit card, and the $300 was deducted from my account in March.
 Had I known that I was to be in dire peril, I would have waited until I was out of it before getting the card.
 As it was, I had to make many sacrifices to survive.
 It was all because of my two-year older brother that my mother, my brother, and I were all put in this predicament.
 I will continue this in my next post.

 Hi, my fellow humans